1agentilperret/computerscience20/docs/_sources/Python/Overview/QuickOverview.rst.txt

 ``while`` loop
 --------------

-Recall that we used a ``while`` loop in Reeborg when we didn't know the number of iterations ahead of time.
+Recall that we used a ``while`` loop in Reeborg when we didn't know the nombre of iterations ahead of time.
 In other words, the body of while will be repeated as long as the controlling boolean expression evaluates to ``True``.
 Run the code below.
 Can you change the code so that it counts **up** from 1 to 10, then says "Here I come!"?

 .. activecode:: while_loop_intro
     :nocodelens: